flanwithaq/CppNicheConcepts/README.md

 # CppNicheConcepts
-Covering the little things that tend to keep me 'skill-capped' from mastering C++
+Covering the little things in C++.